Nature Art Activities for Toddlers: Painting with Leaves, Flowers, and More

 3. Explore Unique Art Materials

 Try using other kinds of materials to create some art!
-How does paint spread when your tot uses cotton balls or an aluminum-foil square?
-What kind of mosaic could they create with glue sticks and natural materials like dry rice, corn, or grain*?
+How does paint spread when your tot uses cotton balls?
+What kind of mosaic could they create with glue sticks and natural materials like twigs, leaves, or pebbles*?
 (If you want to take it to the next level, check out our great options to turn the walls of your house into an art-friendly zone.)

 *Safety tip: Always supervise your child around small objects that could be choking hazards.